microsoft/SNR/classification/README.md

 # SNR-DG
 This is the repo for reproducing the results for domain generalization of classification task in the paper 'Style Normalization and Restitution for Domain Generalization and Adaptation'.
-We use Epi-FCR (https://github.com/HAHA-DL/Episodic-DG) as our code framework to validate the effectiveness of SNR for PACS dataset.
+We use Epi-FCR (https://github.com/HAHA-DL/Episodic-DG) as our code framework to validate the effectiveness of SNR on the PACS dataset.
 ## Datasets preparation
 Please download the data from https://drive.google.com/open?id=0B6x7gtvErXgfUU1WcGY5SzdwZVk and use the official train/val split.
 ### ImageNet pretrained model